Theory Z: Pre-Theory Z

 Maslow's hierarchy of needs theory helps the manager to understand what motivates an employee.
 By understanding what needs must be met in order for an employee to achieve the highest level of motivation, managers are then able to get the most out of production.

 Theory X and Theory Y were both developed by Douglas McGregor, a social psychologist interested in the characteristics of successful organizations.
-McGregor's book, The Human Side of Enterprise (1960), described Theory X and Theory Y based upon Maslow's original hierarchy of needs.
+McGregor's book, The Human Side of Enterprise (1960), described Theories X and Y based upon Maslow's original hierarchy of needs.
 McGregor grouped the hierarchy into a lower order (Theory X) needs and a higher-order (Theory Y) needs.
-He suggested that management could of needs to motivate employees, but better results could be gained by the use of Theory Y, rather than Theory X (Heil, Bennis, & Stephens, 2000).
+He suggested that management may need to motivate employees, but better results could be gained by using Theory Y, rather than Theory X (Heil, Bennis, & Stephens, 2000).

 Maslow's Theory Z

 Late in his career Maslow focused increasingly on self-transcendence as a human phenomenon and concern.
 As he explained in his seminal paper titled Theory Z, the motivation for transcendence literally 'transcends' his original hierarchy of needs.
 So, for example, some people who achieve self-actualization — the highest level of his original pyramid — also achieve a transcendent life orientation, while other self-actualizers do not.
 On the other hand, some people, like the proverbial "starving artist," value self-transcendence ahead of all material values, including self-actualization (in the sense of being materially "successful").
-Hence, transcendence for Maslow is not so much an extension of his original pyramid as an orthogonal dimension.
+Hence, for Maslow transcendence is not so much an extension of his original pyramid as an orthogonal dimension.

 Theory X, Y and Z all play a role in how a company should manage successfully.
 Maslow believed the ideal organization would harness the human drive for self-transcendence, as well as the motivations of his original pyramid.